lagriffedigitale/miaow-wordpress-mvc-starter-theme/README.md

 # Miaow : WordPress starter theme based on MVC pattern
 Miaow is a WordPress starter theme based on MVC pattern (Model View Controller) and [Timber library](https://www.upstatement.com/timber/).
 There is no render stuff but just a skeleton to work on MVC pattern with a WordPress theme.

+## Installation
+Add Miaow theme in your WordPress' theme folder and run composer to install Timber library.
+`composer install`
+Then, start to work !

 ## Configuration
 All configuration is in "Config" folder.
 Here you can find and add Custom Post Type definition, Menus endpoints, Javascript or CSS files to enqueue, images sizes and constants variables to use.